cibernox/ember-power-select-with-create/README.md

 # Ember-power-select-with-create

-Simple variation of ember-power-select that allows you a new entry based on the search text
+Simple variation of ember-power-select that allows you to create a new entry based on the search text.

 ### Installation